Zohaib417/MiniMart---Telegram-Digital-Services-Marketplace/README.md

 # MiniMart-Bot
 🛒 Want to sell your product or service?
-Use MiniMart Bot to create your own Telegram shop in 60 seconds! 👉 https://t.me/MiniMart01bot
+Use MiniMart - Telegram Digital Services Marketplace to create your own Telegram shop in 60 seconds! 👉 https://t.me/MiniMart01bot

 ![aa](https://github.com/user-attachments/assets/9a3e0e22-e732-4ba4-922c-f4fdffedb302)